design-first/system-runtime/CONTRIBUTING.md

 - [ ] You OS version (ex: *macOS 10.12.6*)
 - [ ] Steps to reproduce the problem

-## For contributing to System Designer codebase
+## For contributing to System Runtime codebase

 Follow these steps: